He-Pin/akka-remote-transport-netty4/README.md

-akka-remote-transport-netty4
+akka-remote-transport-netty4(developing)
 ============================
-Only TCP support now.on UDP no SSL no Docker support,will add Soon and the document will udpate when I come home.
+##Only TCP support now.on UDP no SSL no Docker support,will add soon and the document will udpate when I am not that busy.

 using it like this
 ```